quinapalus/heirloom-take-home/README.md

         •	The Dim Time Table can also be used for Role Playing Dimensions (See Image Below)

     Analysis Data
-        •	Grain (granularity) of data is at the sample level, on record per sample
+        •	Grain (granularity) of data is at the sample level, one record per sample
         •	Results field is of the VARIANT data type, to enable multiple result items including structure mass measurements or unstructured image files,